-4. Degree competences achieved in this course Course competence es Code Description CO05 Knowledge, administration, and maintenance of systems, services and digital systems.
+4. Degree competence es achieved in this course Course competences Code Description CO05 Knowledge, administration, and maintenance of systems, services and digital systems.
 CO10 Knowledge about the features, functions, and structures of operating systems and the design and implementation of applications based on their services.
 INS01 Analysis, synthesis, and assessment skills.
 INS04 Problem solving skills by the application of engineering techniques.
 INS05 Argumentative skills to logically justify and explain decisions and opinions.
 PER01 Team work abilities.
-PER02 Ability to work in multidisciplinary teams.
+PER02 Ability to work in an international context.
 PER04 Interpersonal relationship skills.
+PER05 Acknowledgement of human diversity, equal rights, and cultural variety.
+SIS01 Critical thinking.
+SIS03 Autonomous learning.